-California Waterfowl is a 501c3 organization whose mission is to grow California’s waterfowl populations, wetlands and hunter-conservationist communities.
+California Waterfowl is a 501c3 organization whose mission is to protect the future of waterfowl conservation and hunting in California, through advocacy, education, and habitat stewardship.

-Our vision is a California with thriving waterfowl populations, vibrant wetland ecosystems and respected hunting communities.
+Our vision is a California with abundant waterfowl, vibrant wetlands, and thriving hunting communities.

 History